willemjanvdun/OCA_notes/notes.md

 - ```a[thisWillThrowAnException()][i = 1]++;``` < If evaluation of a dimension expression completes abruptly, no part of any dimension expression to its right will appear to have been evaluated. [i = 1 will not be executed]

 ## Imports
-- Bad syntax.
-A package statement can never have a *
+- A package statement can never have a .*
+- The order of keywords for a static import must be "import static ... ".
+- you cannot import a package statically.
+You can only import static members of a class statically.
+When you use X.LOGICID for example, the import will need to be like this: ```import static com.foo.X.*;```.

 ## Garbage collection